Daferia/kombuisTotTafel/README.md

 10. Set the PostGres URL environmental variable in the Heroku config vars.
 11. Restart all dynos.
 12. Open the app on Heroku and check to ensure that it's working correctly.
+13. Create Admin user on DB to "close" access to admin profile.

 ### **How to clone**